MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/basics/circle.md

 ms.date: 03/10/2017
 ---

-# Drawing a Simple Circle
+# Drawing a Simple Circle in SkiaSharp

 _Learn the basics of SkiaSharp drawing, including canvases and paint_